 2. reforming the social, political and economic system of India.
 And then luckily he met with Ācārya Balkrishna, a kindred soul and a schoolmate, who was out there on a similar quest.
 They came together to launch upon this stupendous task from scratch.

 Swamiji took upon himself the onerous responsibility of demystifying and popularizing Patañjali’s Yoga, while Ācāryaji devoted himself to the task of restoring people’s faith in the efficacy of āyurvedic system of medicine.
 Swamiji’s main focus is on making the people of India as well as of the whole world adopts yoga and Āyurveda as their lifestyle.
 His approach to treating ailments and disorders in pragmatic, undogmatic and non-sectarian.
 All persons whether Hindu, Muslim, Sikh or Christian, have the same anatomy and physiology.
 Therefore they can all benefit from yoga and auyrvedic therapy.
 He has explained in detail the benefits accruing from yoga in his two popular hindi books on the subject:

 1. Yoga Sādhanā evam Yoga Chikitsā Rahasya, 2.
 Prāṇāyāma Rahasya.

-For his epoch-making work various honours/ honorary doctorates by universities have been conferred on him in India and abroad.
-On the invitation of Secretary General of U.N.O., Swamiji has led the stand up programme to pass resolution against poverty eradication from the whole world, at United Nation Organisation's head-quarter in New York, on 15 october 2006.
+For his epoch-making work various honors / honorary doctorates by universities have been conferred on him in India and abroad.
+On the invitation of Secretary General of U.N.O., Swamiji has led the stand up programme to pass resolution against poverty eradication from the whole world, at United Nation Organisation’s head-quarter in New York, on 15 October 2006.